SSWConsulting/SSW.Rules.Content/rules/ask-clients-approval/rule.md

 ---
 type: rule
-title: Do you ask clients to approve your mock-ups?
+title: Do you ask clients to approve your specifications?
 uri: ask-clients-approval
 authors:
   - title: Adam Cogan